tanujmalkani/embervale-userscripts/README.md

 - 🎯 Optional: include item coin value in reward calculation
 - 🔽 **Collapse/expand** overlay to reduce screen clutter
 - 🎨 Clean, modern UI overlay with scroll support
+- 💥 [NEW] Option to alert if a weekly (Abomination) bounty is available
 ---

 ## 📦 Installation